mzazakeith/gemcommits/README.md

 #### model

-Default: `gpt-3.5-turbo`
+Default: `gemini-2.5-flash`

-The Chat Completions (`/v1/chat/completions`) model to use.
-Consult the list of models available in the [OpenAI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).
+The Gemini model to use.
+Supported models include:

-> Tip: If you have access, try upgrading to [`gpt-4`](https://platform.openai.com/docs/models/gpt-4) for next-level code analysis.
-It can handle double the input size, but comes at a higher cost.
-Check out OpenAI's website to learn more.
+- `gemini-2.5-flash` (default) - Fast and efficient
+- `gemini-2.5-pro` - More capable but slower
+- `gemini-1.5-flash` - Previous generation fast model
+- `gemini-1.5-pro` - Previous generation capable model

+> Tip: `gemini-2.5-pro` provides more sophisticated code analysis but may be slower and more expensive than `gemini-2.5-flash`.

 #### timeout

-The timeout for network requests to the OpenAI API in milliseconds.
+The timeout for network requests to the Gemini API in milliseconds.

 Default: `10000` (10 seconds)